Verona, Wisconsin: Economy

 Healthcare software company Epic Systems is headquartered on a 1,670-acre campus in Verona.
 School curriculum and communications aid company Attainment Company is also based in the city.

-Transportation

-Verona is served by US 18 and US 151 which travel through the community as a freeway connecting the city to the Madison freeway network to the east.
-Verona is also served by Wisconsin Highway 69 which has it's northern terminus in Verona.

-Verona is served by Madison Metro Transit route D2 which provides all day service to Downtown Madison, Metro also operates routes 55 and 75 which offer peak hour commuter service from the Epic Campus to the Junction Road Park and Ride and the Capitol Square in Downtown Madison respectfully.

-The Military Ridge State Trail passes through Verona.
-The trail is a rail trail that replaced Chicago and North Western tracks that once ran through the city, Verona has no active railroad service following this lines abandonment in 1982.

 Education

 The area is served by the Verona Area School District, which includes Verona Area High School as well as four elementary schools, two middle schools, two charter schools, and an international school.
 The Verona Public Library opened in 2006.
 The Prairie School–style facility has views of Badger Prairie Park.
 The land for the new building was negotiated as a trade with Dane County for the installation of water pipes in the park.